DevOpsBootcamp/website/source/08_security_auth.rst

     to greatly reduce the search space for passwords.

-    pwgen + a password manager will help you have better passwords which you dont even have to remember! **DEMO**
+    pwgen + a password manager will help you have better passwords which you don't even have to remember! **DEMO**

-    Storing passwords on the server side is a whole nother matter.
+    Storing passwords on the server side is a whole other matter.
 One of the primary issues of concern is what happens if your server gets compromised.
 Lets say for instance that you just have a giant text file that has the form "username password" on each row.
 This would be super